-The easiest way to ensure that each Xact executes as if it ran by itself is to run all the operations of one Xact to completion before running the next one.
+The easiest way to ensure isolation is to run all the operations of one transaction to completion before beginning the next transaction.
 This is called a serial schedule.
 For example, the following schedule is a serial schedule because T1's operations run completely before T2 runs.